Home Remedies for Teething Problems in Babies

 Oil for deep frying

-1. Soak the rice in water for about 2 hours.
+1. Soak the rice in water for about two hours.

 2. Drain the water and spread the rice on a clean cloth to allow excess moisture to be absorbed.